Albert-Andrei/MyAndroidApp/README.md

 Movie Reviews and Recommendations App

-  No Nane Yet - is an app where the user will be able to create a list of movies that they want to see in the future.
+  MyMovieBD - is an app where the user will be able to create a list of movies that they want to see in the future.
 Also, the application will be able to recommend a top of movies and a random movie.
 Moreover, users will be able to write their opinions on and keep track of time and episodes where they stopped.